s-ccs/course_eeg_WS2020/semesterproject/overview.md

 - Data cleaning:
         Time, channel and subjects
 - ERP peak analysis
-        Extract the study-relevant ERP peak subjectwise and statistically test them. *RQ: On which peaks do we find major difference between the conditions?*
+        Extract the study-relevant ERP peak subjectwise (e.g. one value per subject) and statistically test them. *RQ: On which ERP-peaks do we find major difference between the conditions?*

 Choose 2 out of 4 (including statistics):
 - Mass Univariate